Huegoxaga/notes/java/android.md

 - `onCreate()` is called once during app launch or after orientation of the app is changed
   - All code for initialization and should be placed here
   - Variables can be declared at the top inside the class as `private ClassName var;`, but they need to be initialized inside `onCreate()`
+- Explicitly ask for permissions(API Levels >=23) `ActivityCompat.requestPermissions(this, new String[]{Manifest.permission.PERMISSION_TYPE}, 1);`
+  - For security reason, multiple popups are not allowed
+  - The security issue involves attempting to confuse a user by asking for permissions, but hiding the exact message with another overlay
+- Inflater should be used when loading a layout during runtime

 #### Activities